denys-olleik/accounting/readme.md

+## Introduction

 GAAP and IFRS compliant implementation of a forward-only double-entry accounting method with a relational database.
 Suitable for U.S. and international organizations.

 The only system capable of managing everything from a laundromat to a cartel, an aircraft carrier, and everything in between, uncontaminated by Silicon Valley 🐂💩.

 * **Using**: C# • ASP.NET MVC • Vue.js • PostgreSQL

-This solution contains examples of three feature-specific junction tables which are used to group the journal entries specific to that transaction.
+This solution contains example integrations of feature-specific junction tables which group the journal entries into a transaction for specific user action or feature.

 A feature should be integrated with the journal if it affects one of the following account types: revenue, expense, liabilities, assets, or equity.